leoBitto/DjangoForge/docs/README.md

 > this document and the following wiki will refer to digital ocean services since
 > this is the service used by the author at the time of writing this document

-> [!TIP]
-> before using the docker implementation it's better to use the full power of Django for debugging purpose
-> so start the development server of Django during the first stages of development

 #### Creating SSH Keys: